lexibank/tlopo/out/vol2/chapter9.md

 <ol><li>night</li> <li>daytime <ol><li>early morning, from dawn to 9 or 10 a.m.</li> <li>middle of the day, from 9 or 10 a.m. to about 3 p.m.</li> <li>late afternoon and evening, from 3 p.m. to sunset</li> </ol></li> </ol>

 The first-order division is, as we might expect, into night and daytime.
-I have opted to put ‘night’ first, as POc &ast;boŋi ‘night’ also served as the word for the twenty-four hour period.
-In Fijian, for example, certain feasts have names like boŋi-lima, literally ‘five nights’, denoting the fact that they last five days.
+I have opted to put ‘night’ first, as POc _&ast;boŋi_ ‘night’ also served as the word for the twenty-four hour period.
+In Fijian, for example, certain feasts have names like _boŋi-lima_, literally ‘five nights’, denoting the fact that they last five days.
 In Hawaiian (Pn), the day began at sunset, and this is perhaps the case elsewhere in Oceania.
-The Motu (PT) expression varani hanuaboi (‘yesterday’ + ‘night’) is interesting in this regard, as it means ‘two nights ago’.
+The Motu (PT) expression _varani hanuaboi_ (‘yesterday’ + ‘night’) is interesting in this regard, as it means ‘two nights ago’.
 That is, the night belonging to yesterday is the one that precedes it rather than the one that follows it.

 The second-order division only affects daytime, which has three parts.
 The periods 2(a) and 2(c) are roughly the first and the last three hours of daylight respectively and are usually denoted by single-word terms.
 Curiously, there is often no word for the middle six hours of daylight, and it could be argued that 2(b) should be omitted from the taxonomy above.
 However, there is often a term glossed ‘midday’ in the sources, and this seems to refer to a period of time rather than to noon as a point of time.